SebastienBtr/what-can-i-buy-with/README.md

 }
 ```

-* src files are write in ES6 but for all browser support we use Babel as a transpiler.
+* src files are write in ES6 but it uses Babel as a transpiler.
 Before run the server you need to call the build script with npm or you can configure your Ide to do it automatically (if you don't know what is Babel please refer to the official documentation)

 ##### Exemple for ide configuration with WebStorm :